cbirdsong/wp-spelunker/.wordpress-org/readme.txt

 Caveats:

 - Nested reusable blocks are not listed by name, only that the page contains a nested reusable block.
+- Untitled reusable blocks are all grouped under a single item
 - Page templates are only detected on pages, not custom post types.
 - I have not tested this extensively using lots of different third-party blocks.

 == Frequently Asked Questions ==